 Field-hunting tip

-Look in skarn deposits country — that is the host setting where trabzonite typically forms.
+Look in skarn deposits country, the host setting where trabzonite typically forms.
 If you start seeing calcite, quartz, fluorite in float, you are in the right ground.
 Field specimens usually show a bladed, platy crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.